joeseibel/codegen-demo/README.md

 The example shows how to deploy the same system on the following targets:
  * DeOS
  * VxWorks653

+# Installing Ocarina
+Before proceeding, install Ocarina.
+You can download it on http://www.openaadl.org/download.html Make sure you have the latest version.
+Once you download it, configure OSATE to use Ocarina.
+Click on Windows -> Preferences.
+Select OSATE preferences and then, Ocarina.
+Enter the path where you installed Ocarina (the bin/ directory).

 # Generate the code
 In order to generate the code, you can do the following: